TAJIKISTAN: Imprisonments "designed to scare the population"

 Asked what crimes the four men committed, and why they were given such heavy punishments, Judge Gayrat Sanginzoda of Ismoily-Somoni Court, who answered the Court's phone on 17 May refused to comment on the case.
 "They appealed against our decision, and we cannot comment because they are considered innocent until after the appeal case is heard," he told Forum 18.
 Sanginzoda also refused to put Forum 18 through to Judge Shirinozda or any other officials for comments.

-Sogd: long prison terms for imam and four associates
+Sugd: long prison terms for imam and four associates

-Judge Boir Zoirzoda of Sogd Region's Bobojon Gofurov District Court on 18 April handed down an eight year prison term to 58-year old Imam Khamid Karimov.
+Judge Boir Zoirzoda of Sugd Region's Bobojon Gofurov District Court on 18 April handed down an eight year prison term to 58-year old Imam Khamid Karimov.
 He leads the Mosque in Unji-Bobojon village.
 The Judge handed down seven year prison terms to each of four members of his Mosque, 35-year old Muhammadsayid Sayidov, 34-year old Abdumajid Abdukadirov, 32-year old Mirzomuhammad Rahmatov and 31-year old Farhod Karimov.

 Police in Bobojon Gofurov District, where the men live, reportedly arrested all five in January.